 Dispositive motions may be filed and served by any party on any date up to the deadline set above.
 All dispositive motions must be accompanied by supporting briefs.
-All responses to any dispositive motion must be filed and served within 21 calendar days of service of the motion.
-Any reply by the movant must be filed and served within 10 calendar days of service of the response.
-The parties may not modify this schedule without leave of court.

-If any party files a motion for summary judgment, all parties must follow this court's procedure governing such motions, a copy of which is attached to this order.
+All parties must follow this court's procedure governing such motions, a copy of which is attached to this order.
 The court will not consider any document that does not comply with its summary judgment procedure.
 A party may not file more than one motion for summary judgment in this case without leave of court.